booch-nvidiacluster/nanoCluster/Documentation/Construction.md

 <img src="/Documentation/Images/bottom detail.jpg" alt="Bottom Detail View">

+There is a jumper shunt placed on J48, which directs the Nano to draw its power from the barrel jack rather than the micro-USB port (see also https://www.jetsonhacks.com/2019/04/10/jetson-nano-use-more-power/).
+The cooling fan, anchored on top of the Nano's heatsink, is connected to J15 (see https://www.jetsonhacks.com/2019/09/08/jetson-nano-add-a-fan/).
+The wireless card and antenna are placed below each Nano, and are connected to M.2 Key E (see https://www.jetsonhacks.com/2019/04/08/jetson-nano-intel-wifi-and-bluetooth/).

 There are four signal connections from each Nano to the console:
 * powerOn (black wire)
 * heartbeat (white wire)